All traditions

 Tradition guide

-211 sacred places share this lineage.
+223 sacred places share this lineage.
 Use the country and site-type filters to narrow in.

 Atlas summary

-Ancient Egyptian sacred sites overview
+Ancient sacred sites overview

-Ancient Egyptian sacred sites connect places through shared lineage, ritual use, memory, and pilgrimage practice across the Pilgrim Map atlas.
+Ancient sacred sites connect places through shared lineage, ritual use, memory, and pilgrimage practice across the Pilgrim Map atlas.

 Use this page to compare country clusters, common place types, UNESCO-tagged landmarks, and the map distribution before exploring individual site pages.

-Ancient Egyptian sacred sites overview
+Ancient sacred sites overview

 Country clusters